 It’s clear to see that Google Ads is a popular form of advertising, but it may not be right for every business.

 How Google Ads Works

 Before we can even discuss how much placing ads on Google AdWords might cost your business, we’ve got to start with the basics.

-Google Advertising Process:
+Google Advertising Process

 - First, the search user types in a keyword or phrase into the search engine.
 This is called a search query.